Euro zone decision on size of bailout fund seen delayed

-MEXICO CITY (Reuters) - Euro zone leaders may not be able to meet international demands to ramp up their own funds for bailing out the bloc’s debtors when they meet next week because Germany is showing no sign of dropping its opposition to the plan, euro zone officials said.
+MEXICO CITY, Feb 25 (Reuters) - Euro zone leaders may not be able to meet international demands to ramp up their own funds for bailing out the bloc’s debtors when they meet next week because Germany is showing no sign of dropping its opposition to the plan, euro zone officials said.

 A bigger European fund is a condition for major non-European economies before they lend more money to the International Monetary Fund to provide an even bigger wall of cash to fight the crisis that has already claimed three euro debtor countries and now threatens the much bigger economies of Italy and Spain.